simeononsecurity/simeononsecurity.ch/content/articles/fisma-federal-cybersecurity-overview/index.en.md

 **FISMA** was conceived with a clear and ambitious objective: to forge an all-encompassing framework for fortifying information systems and safeguarding invaluable data within federal agencies.
 Its foremost mission revolves around the elevation of federal information and systems security against the relentless tide of cyber threats.
 This legislation acutely recognizes the escalating reliance on information technology and the indispensable necessity of shielding sensitive data from the clutches of unauthorized access, insidious manipulation, and perilous disclosure.

 By underpinning the significance of FISMA in the world of cybersecurity, we not only comprehend its essence but also unlock its transformative potential.
-Let's delve further into the depths of this foundational legislation to grasp its intricate nuances, explore its guiding principles, and fathom the protective shield it extends across the intricate tapestry of federal information infrastructure.
+Let's dig further into the depths of this foundational legislation to grasp its intricate nuances, explore its guiding principles, and fathom the protective shield it extends across the intricate tapestry of federal information infrastructure.

 {{< youtube id="xpV5eGFcuRA" >}}